Report shocks, angers some of Ohio State doc’s 177 victims

 “We knew that it was systemic and it had been reported,” Garrett said Friday.
 “It’s even more widespread than we knew.”

-Garrett thinks the abuse carried out by Strauss across more than a dozen sports and at numerous locations even surpasses that of Larry Nassar, of Michigan State University, who was accused of molesting at least 250 women and girls and is serving what amounts to a life sentence.
+Garrett compared the abuse carried out by Strauss to that of ex-Michigan State University sports doctor Larry Nassar, who was accused of molesting at least 250 women and girls and is serving what amounts to a life sentence in prison.

 “We did not get to put him on trial.
 The police did not get to investigate.
 That’s why it’s worse than the MSU case,” Garrett said.
 “He took the easy way out.”